mathworks/Simscape-Hybrid-Electric-Vehicle-Model/README.md

 ## What's New in Version 1.2

-_Version 1.2 is still in development._
+_Version 1.2 is currently in development._
 _This section is subject to change._

 - **MATLAB Unit Test** files are added for some models and scripts.
-  More will follow.
+  More will be added in the coming updates.
-- **Github Actions** continuous integration is used to automatically run unit tests when the repository in GitHub receives a push.
+- **Github Actions** continuous integration is used to automatically run unit tests when the repository in GitHub gets updated.
   For more general information about using GitHub Actions with MATLAB, see [MATLAB Actions](https://github.com/matlab-actions/overview).
 - Battery block from Simscape Electrical is added as